itp438-20223/.github/.github/ISSUE_TEMPLATE/r--needs-revision-.md

 Once you've made these changes, request a regrade.

-_Note: You have up to 1 week upon receipt of this issue to make any resubmissions for a regrade.
-When you're ready for a regrade, please follow the instructions on Blackboard on how to request a regrade.
+_Note: When you're ready for a regrade, please push your updated code and reply to this issue.
+Regrades will occur on the schedule as discussed in class.
 Keep in mind that only your grade by the end of the regrade period counts._